What do I tell my family? Will I be able to continue working? How do I pay for treatment? What happens after my treatment is finished?

 - During your medical appointments, take notes or ask a family member to take notes.
 Also, ask your doctor if you can record your visits.
 This will allow you to go back later and listen carefully to all the information presented by your doctor.

 - Ask your doctor to recommend additional resources and information on your diagnosis and treatment.
 For tips on evaluating websites, see the sidebar on the right.

 - Find trustworthy educational programs about your cancer.
 CancerCare offers free educational materials from experts on a range of cancer diagnoses and topics.
 Visit www.cancercare.org to view all of CancerCare’s resources.

 Financial stress often causes emotional stress.
-For example, when a family is under financial pressures, it can create feelings of worry, sadness, and anxiety.
+For example, when a family is under financial pressures, it can create feelings of worry, sadness and anxiety.
 Because cancer treatment often means years of medical care, financial concerns can influence major life decisions about work, housing, and school.
-There is assistance available, and CancerCare can help you navigate the maze of government, nonprofit, and co-pay assistances programs, as well as other sources of financial help.
+There is assistance available, and CancerCare can help you navigate the maze of government, nonprofit and co-pay assistance programs, as well as other sources of financial help.
 Here are some of the things you can do: